-ASX 20 is the largest 20 companies listed on the Australian Stock Exchange.
-Similar to other ASX indices, ASX20 is a market capitalization index in which the total value of the index is calculated by the weight on each individual company relative to each other with the companies in the index accounting for more than 40% of the overall market size.
+ASX 20 represents the largest 20 companies listed on the Australian Stock Exchange.
+Similar to other ASX indices, S&P/ASX 20 is a market capitalization index in which the size of individual companies in the index is based on its size relative to the aggregate value of all of the companies in the index.

 Top 20 ASX Companies

-As most of the earnings of the companies in the index are sourced from Australia, the dividends paid are mostly 100% franked.
+As most of the earnings of the companies in the index are sourced from Australia, the dividends paid are consistently 80% to 90% franked.
 This means that the distribution of ILC have a higher level of franking credit than broader market indexes like ASX:STW (ASX 200 index fund).

-One of the major issues in the Australia market is limited sector diversification.
+One of the major issues investing in the Australia market is limited sector diversification.
 The ASX Top 20 is a good representation of this as it is dominated by 2 sectors, financials and resources.
-Almost 70% of the index is made up of these 2 sectors.
+Almost 50% of the index is made up of these 2 sectors.

 The other sectors in the index are made up of single company exposures.
 Telecommunication is represented by Telstra, Health by CSL and Energy by Woodside.

 While investors should be aware of the concentration risk in the index.
-The ASX Top 20 history shows that the return of the index broadly mirrors the other major Australian equities indices.
+The history of the index shows the returns broadly mirrors the other major Australian equity indices.

 This is due to considerable overlap between the indices as companies in the ASX20 are included in the ASX 50 and those that are in the ASX 50 are included in the ASX 100 and so on.

 Hence the larger market indices are weighed down by the largest companies.
-The returns are driven by the same factors or sectors such as miners and banks.
+The common factor in the returns are due to exposure to the same factors or sectors such as miners and banks.